Firesphere/silverstripe-csp-headers/readme.md

 ## forms

 If you want to submit forms to a different domain, you can add the allowed domains under the forms section

+# .htaccess

+Any header set in the `.htaccess`, Apache `site.conf` or `nginx.conf` files will override the headers set by this module.

 # Actual license